 Incidents between students

-Any incidents involving physical altercations, harassment or intimidation between students during school activities should continue to be dealt with in accordance with the department's Procedures for the Suspension and Expulsion of School Students policy and individual school student welfare procedures.
+Any incidents involving physical altercations, harassment or intimidation between students during school activities should continue to be dealt with in accordance with the department's Student Behaviour Policy and Student Behaviour Procedures Kindergaten to Year 12 and individual school student welfare procedures.
 Principals should also refer to Memorandum DN10/00225 - Reporting Incidents Involving Assaults, Threats, Intimidation or Harassment for further information on when such matters need to be reported to the police.
 The fact that a matter is reported to the police does not negate the principal's obligations under the department's suspension and expulsion guidelines to deal with the matter as an internal discipline matter.

 Reporting minor incidents between students

 In most cases, there will be no need to report to the police any incidents involving minor physical altercations, harassment or intimidation between students.
-Legal Services considers that dealing with such minor incidents in accordance with the department's Good Discipline and Effective Learning policy is a reasonable excuse not to report to police what is technically an indictable offence.
+Legal Services considers that dealing with such minor incidents in accordance with the department's Student Behaviour Policy is a reasonable excuse not to report to police what is technically an indictable offence.
 It is also considered that staff reporting such incidents to the principal or other relevant senior officers for the purpose of instigating possible school discipline procedures would amount to reporting the matter to an "appropriate authority" under the Act.
 Solicitors acting for the NSW Police Service have supported this interpretation of legislation.

 Matters involving students under the age of 10 as perpetrators should not generally be reported to the police as children below this age are not considered by the law to be capable of committing criminal offences.
 Principals should nevertheless still consider whether an action in accordance with departmental child protection policies and/or child protection legislation is appropriate.